MatsNau/setlist-spotify-web-app/readme.md

 ## 🎵 Overview

 This full-stack application bridges the gap between live concert experiences and digital music consumption.
 Users can paste a setlist.fm URL, and the app automatically creates a Spotify playlist with all the songs from that concert.
+Currently hosted on: https://setlist-spotify-web-app.onrender.com/
+**NOTE: You won't be able to use the hosted app since I only use the spotify API for developers.
+Thus your account needs a manual registration for the application.**

 ### Key Features